kasra-hosseini/obspyDMT/README.rst

 Plot
 ----

-For an existing folder, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms.
+For an existing archive, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms.

 The general syntax for plotting tools is: